SoftUni-Internal/interactive-content/EN/03-Workshop-ExpressJS-Templating/00-Problem.md

 [image assetsSrc="cubicle-workshop-05.png" /]

 - `Routes.js`
-This is where controllers and routes will be configured.
+This is where the controllers and routes will be configured.

 [image assetsSrc="cubicle-workshop-06.png" /]

 - `Index.js`
-Calls the entire configuration based on the current environment that the app is running in.
+Runs the entire configuration based on the current environment that the app is running in.

-Configures the app to work with Express JS and to use the routes that are set up in `./config/routes` [image assetsSrc="cubicle-workshop-07.png" /]
+Configures the app to work with Express and the routes that are set up in the `./config/routes` file.

+[image assetsSrc="cubicle-workshop-07.png" /]

 [/slide]